Tediore/audioflow2mqtt/README.md

 <br>

 # Important notes
 When running separate instances for multiple devices, you will need to set a **different base topic for each instance**.
-Also, while audioflow2mqtt does support UDP discovery of Audioflow devices, creating a DHCP reservation for your Audioflow device(s) and setting `DEVICE_IPS` is recommended.
+Also, while audioflow2mqtt does support UDP discovery of Audioflow devices, creating a DHCP reservation for your Audioflow device(s) and setting `DEVICES` is recommended.
 UDP discovery will only work if the Audioflow device is on the same subnet as the machine audioflow2mqtt is running on.

 <br>
 <a href="https://www.buymeacoffee.com/tediore" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>